For 4 years, my days started something like this:

-We try so hard to be happy: We get good grades, we work hard at our jobs and try to be loving to our partners.
+We try so hard to be happy: we get good grades, we work hard at our jobs and try to be loving to our partners.
 Yet it all somehow adds up to more stress.
 How did it all get this way?
 And what the hell can we do about it?

 The stress in our lives is now so great that many people want to understand it.
 We want to grow, change and heal.
-We, finally, want to manage our stress instead of running away from it.
+We, finally, want to manage stress instead of running away from it.

 If you are ready, let’s get started!

 - Bad Ways of Dealing With Stress